MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/integration-overview.md

 ## Integrating to external systems from AL code: Azure services

-You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] apps and extensions with Azure services such as Azure Blob Services, Azure File Services, Azure Functions, or Azure Key Vault.
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] apps and extensions with Azure services such as Azure Blob Storage, Azure Files, Azure Functions, or Azure Key Vault.

 :::image type="content" source="media/connect-to-azure-services.svg" alt-text="Shows how AL apps and extensions can call Azure services from Business Central" lightbox="media/connect-to-azure-services.svg":::